jamespham03/heart-disease-risk-assessment/docs/development_guide/2_USER_QUESTIONNAIRE_GUIDE.md

 **Question**: "What is your total cholesterol level?"
 **Input Type**: Number input (mg/dL)
 **Range**: 100-600
 **Help Text**: "Your total cholesterol from a recent blood test in mg/dL.
-If you don't know, leave blank."
+If you don't know, we'll use a median value of 200."
 **Required**: No
-**Example**: 200
+**Default Value**: 200.0 (median cholesterol) **Example**: 200
 **Visual Aid**: Cholesterol level chart:
 - < 200: Desirable (green)